-Research is not the exclusive responsibility of a particular group or division within an organisation.
+Research is not the exclusive responsibility of a single group or division within an organisation.
 The primary responsibility is with the department of human resources, which should be assisted by supervisors and executives at all levels of management.
-The support that trade unions and other organisations can provide should not be disregarded but utilised effectively.
+The support that trade unions and other organisations can provide should not be disregarded, but rather utilised effectively.